 Male vs Female

 There is not much of a difference between a male and female exotic shorthair cat, and they are equally as intelligent and loving.
 However, it is believed that males have a reputation for being exceptionally sweet and affectionate, whereas females are more independent.
-Both genders have similar characteristics and they both are loyal towards their family but can be cautious towards strangers who enter the home.
+Both genders have similar characteristics and they both are loyal to their family but can be cautious towards strangers who enter the home.

 Many people are a bit confused about where exactly this cat falls.
 It was once simply considered a variant of the American Shorthair.
 However, after diverging so much from the original American Shorthair line, the breed was no longer counted as such and was disallowed from the show ring.

 Luckily, the breed was quickly recognized as a breed in its own right under the name Exotic Shorthair.
 Today, they are considered purebred cats.
 While the breed was originally created as a mixed breed, it is no longer considered as such.

 Related Read: 8 Domestic Shorthair Cat Colors (With Pictures)